Had all gone to plan, Chris Penn would have joined the American Pie series as Stifler’s dad – but his role was cut in post-production.

 It was also said that there’s a brief snippet of Chris Penn on the deleted scenes in at least one of the movie’s disc releases, but I’ve not seen it.
 These changes were done just weeks before the film was released (and a further plot change at the last minute saw Oz and Heather having phone sex, rather than breaking up).
 It was a scramble and a half to the finish line.

 Stifler’s dad was no more, then.
 But that didn’t stop the character being considered again for the third movie, American Wedding.

 The idea here was a possible subplot that would have seen Stifler’s mum and dad getting married again.
 However, at this stage, Penn wasn’t in contention to reprise the role, and to give a clue as to the direction the production was instead looking to go, it was Tim Allen’s name that was instead thrown into the mix.
 Ultimately, the subplot was dropped, and along with that, an appearance for Stifler’s dad.
 Even in the assorted spin-off movies, the character of Stifler Sr would be one of the few never to be mined.

 As for Chris Penn, his scenes from the movie have never been released.
 And tragically, of course, he would be taken from the world prematurely on January 24th 2006, at the age of just 40, leaving behind a body of work in film and TV that offered testament to his talents, but the sense that there was even more quality work to come.

-The American Pie saga continues later this year, heading back to its run of direct-to-DVD and on demand sequels.
-American Pie Presents: Girl’s Rules was filmed at the end of last year, with none of the original cast or crew apparently involved, and certainly no obvious Stifler Sr either.
-You can read the latest on that, here.
+The American Pie saga continued in 2020, heading back to its run of direct-to-DVD and on demand sequels.
+American Pie Presents: Girl’s Rules was filmed at the end of 2019, with none of the original cast or crew involved, and certainly no Stifler Sr either.
+Still, nobody’s expecting it to be the end of the franchise…

 Thank you for visiting!
 If you’d like to support our attempts to make a non-clickbaity movie website: